Constructing a Chain Event Graph from a Staged Tree: Introduction

-Several fast learning algorithms now exist for the CEG \citep{freeman2011bayesian, silander2013dynamic, cowell2014causal, collazo2016new}.
+Several fast learning algorithms now exist for the CEG \citep{freeman2011bayesian, silander2013dynamic, cowell2014causal}.
 The output of these algorithms is a staged tree.
 A staged tree typically must go through a sequence of non-trivial transformations before it represents the graph of a CEG.
 In fact, a CEG is uniquely defined by its staged tree, and we show that the staged tree can be recovered from the graph of the CEG alone.

-In \cite{silander2013dynamic}, the authors present an algorithm to transform a \textit{stratified} staged tree into a \textit{stratified} CEG (SCEG).
-A stratified staged tree (CEG) is one in which events broadly corresponding to the same variable are at the same distance from a leaf (the sink).
+\cite{silander2013dynamic} present an algorithm to transform a \textit{stratified} staged tree into a \textit{stratified} CEG (SCEG).
+A stratified staged tree/ SCEG is one in which events broadly corresponding to the same variable are at the same distance from a leaf/ the sink.
 Intuitively this corresponds to there being no events which become redundant conditional on the past events that have occurred.
-SCEGs have been studied extensively because any problem that can be represented by a finite discrete BN can also be represented within this wider class.
-In particular, the advantages of the CEG over a BN can be demonstrated \citep{barclay2013refining, silander2013dynamic}.
-However, we are increasingly finding many applications both in forensic science and in public health where the CEG representation is not stratified \citep{shenvi2018modelling, collazo2018chain}.
+SCEGs have been studied extensively as any process that can be represented by a finite discrete BN can also be represented within this wider class.
+In particular, the advantages of the CEG over a BN can be demonstrated \citep{barclay2013refining}.
+However, we are increasingly finding many applications where the CEG representation is not stratified \citep{shenvi2018modelling, shenvi2019bayesian}.
 So it is timely that automatic algorithms are available to make this transformation for \textit{any} staged tree.

 The contribution of our paper is threefold.
-First we provide an algorithm that can transform any staged tree into a CEG and provide an optimal stopping time for this algorithm.
-Secondly, we prove that the transformation of a staged tree into a CEG, while making the reading of conditional independences easier, does not lead to the loss of any information.
-We do this by showing that the map from a staged tree to a CEG is bijective.
-Lastly, we provide Python code that obtains a staged tree using an Agglomerative Hierarchical Clustering (AHC) algorithm and then transforms it into a CEG using our algorithm.
-Unlike the existing `ceg' \textsf{R} package \citep{ceg_package}, our code is not restricted to SCEGs and it also allows manual addition of edges with sampling zeros.
+First we provide an algorithm that can transform any staged tree into a CEG and provide an optimal stopping criterion for this algorithm.
+Secondly, we prove that the transformation of a staged tree into a CEG does not lead to the loss of any information.
+Lastly, we provide Python code (\url{https://github.com/ashenvi10/Chain-Event-Graphs}) that obtains a staged tree using an Agglomerative Hierarchical Clustering (AHC) algorithm and then transforms it into a CEG using our algorithm.
+Unlike the existing `ceg' \citep{ceg_package} and `stagedtrees' \citep{carli2020r} \textsf{R} packages, our code is not restricted to SCEGs and it also allows manual addition of edges with sampling zeros.